basshelal/jVSTwRapper/src/Readme_linux.txt

    Do this when you see the following error in jvstwrapper_log.txt:
    ** java.lang.UnsatisfiedLinkError: Can't load library: $[SOME PATH]/xawt/libmawt.so

 3. Write your plugin using the wrapper api.

+4. On Linux, a special name convention for the .so file is necessary:
+   The name pattern is: jvst*.so
+   You can rename the .so file to whatever ou want, just make sure the first 4 letters are 'jvst', all lowercase.
+Also, make sure that the .ini has the same name as the .so file and is stored in the same directory.

 4. Specify your plugin main class in the jvstwrapper.ini file